realworldocaml/book/book/testing/README.md

 since Dune doesn't support the `inline_tests` declaration in executable files.

-There's a good reason for this, which is that the `ppx_inline_test` test runner needs to instantiate the modules that contain the tests.
+There's a good reason for this: the `ppx_inline_test` test runner needs to instantiate the modules that contain the tests.
 If those modules have toplevel side-effects, that's a recipe for disaster.
 You don't want your test-framework running lots of copies of your executables in parallel without your say-so.

 So, how do we test code that's part of an executable?
 The solution is to break up your program in to two pieces: a directory containing a